Duke Energy Logo

 Duke Energy Logo 2013-present

-After the merger with Progress Energy in 2012, it was immediately announced about the upcoming redesign.
+After the 2012 merger with Progress Energy, the upcoming redesign was announced immediately.
 As a result, a new emblem appeared in March of the following year.
 It is radically different from all that existed and consists of a stylized letter “E” surrounded by a two-color stripe.
-The graphic sign expresses the word “Energy” and the chain’s links – an allegory for the relationship of all types of energy.
+The graphic sign reads “Energy,” and the chain’s links serve as an allegory for the relationships among different types of energy.
 The lines are arched and open.
 To the right of the icon is the Duke Energy company’s name, grouped in two rows.
-The designers changed the inscriptions’ style, using a sleek, thin and elongated font in uppercase.
+The designers changed the inscriptions’ style, using a sleek, thin, elongated uppercase font.

 Font and Colors